DimaZeland/Java-Software-Engineer/12-Spring/01-spring-beginner/README.md

 ### ⚙️ The project uses:

+- Java SE 11 (for distributing a portable code for desktops and servers)
 - Apache Maven (project build system)
 - MySQL database
 - Hibernate ORM Framework (for mapping an object-oriented domain model to a relational database)